My Imagery & Data Providers

 My imagery – upload your own images to the Mapflow platform and use them for processing with Mapflow models.

-Imagery basemaps – external Imagery providers, such as Mapbox, ArcGIS, etc., are enabled in Mapflow for the instant .
+Imagery basemaps – external Imagery providers, such as Mapbox, ArcGIS, etc., are enabled in Mapflow for instant use.
 You can use them with default models.

 Custom URL – you can set your own XYZ or TMS layers, including commercial ones like Nearmap, Maxar, etc. This is available in Mapflow Web, API and QGIS plugin.

-Imagery Search – search for the historical commercial imagery in Mapflow Web and QGIS plugin and place you order to get the images from our partners.
+Imagery Search – search for the historical commercial imagery in Mapflow Web and QGIS plugin and place your order to get the images from our partners.

 Warning

-❗️ Currently, you can use the tool called My imagery in Maplfow QGIS plugin and API.
+❗️ Currently, you can use the tool called My imagery in Mapflow QGIS plugin and API.
 The My Imagery Web implementation is in progress.

 “My imagery” in QGIS